maxnatchanon/iRobot-Create-Project/README.md

 - Map drawing using position from set up camera via websocket (moving with kinect)
 - SLAM mapping and localizing using RPLidar sensor and moving to selected position in the map

-*Library files and build files are not pushed in this repository due to its size*
+*Library files and build files are not included in this repository due to its file size*
 *Required library : 'opencv' / 'robotconnector' for iRobot Create / 'MRPT'*